Kevinpgalligan/KevingalWebsite/pages/blog/cli-tools.md

 	(env) $ deactivate
 	$

-In the next section we'll show off `argparse` a bit more by adding some bells and whistles to dumbgrep.
+In the next section we'll explore `argparse` a bit more by adding some bells and whistles to dumbgrep.

 ### Milk and sugar
 Let's say we want to recreate grep's "-v" flag, which means that only lines NOT matching the input pattern are printed.
 All we have to do is add a boolean flag to our argument parser to check whether we should invert the matches.
 And then tweak the matching logic to use that flag.